mmsesay/rectable/README.md

 # rectable
-Rectable is a react table that have s
+Rectable is a react table library that have live search compatiability for updating the table.